forkcms/documentation/theming guide/theme_contents.md

 ## triton.js

-Contains some default scripts, e.g. a class called '.linkedImage' is assinged to a link that contains an image.
+Contains some default scripts, e.g. a class called '.linkedImage' is assigned to a link that contains an image.
 You can use this class to get rid of the border-bottom we use on ordinary text-links.

 ## screen.css

 The main css-file used for styling your theme.
-It contains a decent reset system and the different Internet Explorer versions are detected by the conditional comments in head.tpl.
+It contains a decent reset system and the different Internet Explorer versions are detected by the conditional comments in head.html.twig.
 No extra css-files are needed, you can simply scope the IE-browser by using: .ie6, .ie7, .ie8 or .ie9 in the screen.css.
 (The motivation behind this method can be read at the website of [Paul Irish](http://paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither).)